Joseph Henry Pendleton: Service in San Diego

-On November 22, 1916, Brigadier General Pendleton was detailed to command the Second Provisional Brigade in Santo Domingo, and on December 31, 1916 was detached from the Marine Barracks, San Diego, and assigned to permanent duty in Santo Domingo.
-Brigadier General Pendleton was acting Military Governor of Santo Domingo from October 29, to November 29, 1917, and on March 18, 1918 was designated Military Governor of Santo Domingo, temporarily in the absence of the Military Governor.
-He was detached from Santo Domingo on October 21, 1918 and reported to Headquarters, Marine Corps, Washington, D.C. on October 28, 1918.
+On November 22, 1916, Brigadier General Pendleton was detailed to command the Second Provisional Brigade in Santo Domingo, and on December 31, 1916, was detached from the Marine Barracks, San Diego, and assigned to permanent duty in Santo Domingo.
+Brigadier General Pendleton was acting Military Governor of Santo Domingo from October 29, to November 29, 1917, and on March 18, 1918, was designated Military Governor of Santo Domingo, temporarily in the absence of the Military Governor.
+He was detached from Santo Domingo on October 21, 1918, and reported to Headquarters, Marine Corps, Washington, D.C., on October 28, 1918.

-From November 11, 1918 to September 25, 1919, Brigadier General Pendleton commanded the Marine Barracks at Parris Island, South Carolina, and on October 1, 1919, joined the Second Advanced Base Force at San Diego, as its Commanding General.
+From November 11, 1918, to September 25, 1919, Brigadier General Pendleton commanded the Marine Barracks at Parris Island, South Carolina, and on October 1, 1919, joined the Second Advanced Base Force at San Diego, as its Commanding General.

 From October 1, to November 7, 1921, General Pendleton was in command of the Department of the Pacific at San Francisco.
 Upon the establishment of the Fifth Brigade of Marines on October 4, 1921, General Pendleton was assigned to that organization as the commanding officer.
-In addition to these duties he was assigned the additional duty as Commanding General Department of the Pacific in the absence of General Barnett, from May 13, 1922 to September 2, 1922.
+In addition to these duties he was assigned the additional duty as Commanding General Department of the Pacific in the absence of General Barnett, from May 13, 1922, to September 2, 1922.
 Pendleton was promoted to Major General on December 10, 1923.

 From February 9, to March 29, 1924, General Pendleton was on duty inspecting Marine Corps stations and organizations in Central America and West Indies.
 After this inspection trip, he was on a short tour of duty at Headquarters Marine Corps and on May 12, 1924, he resumed duties at San Diego, as Commanding Officer of the Fifth Brigade Marines.

 Retirement

 On June 2, 1924, at the age of 64, Pendleton retired after 40 years of service in the Marine Corps.
 He settled in Coronado, California and served as mayor from 1928 to 1930.
 He died on February 4, 1942, at his home at age 81.
+Pendleton was interred at Fort Rosecrans National Cemetery five days later.

 Awards and honors

-Pendleton's awards include the Navy Cross and the Navy Distinguished Service Medal.
+Pendleton's awards include the Navy Cross.

 The following were named for Pendleton: